 Use this medication exactly as it was prescribed for you.
 Do not use the medication in larger amounts, or use it for longer than recommended by your doctor.

 Apply ammonium lactate and urea to the skin in the amount your doctor has prescribed for you.
 Rub the medicine in gently until it is completely absorbed.

-Avoid getting this medication in your eyes, mouth, and nose, or on your lips.
-If it does get into any of these areas, wash with water.
+Avoid getting this medication in your eyes, nose, mouth, or on your lips.
+If this does happen, rinse with water.

-Avoid using other skin products that can cause irritation, such harsh soaps or shampoos or skin cleansers, hair coloring or permanent chemicals, hair removers or waxes, or skin products with alcohol, spices, astringents, or lime.
-Do not use other medicated skin products unless your doctor has told you to.
+Avoid using skin products that can cause irritation, such as harsh soaps or skin cleansers, or skin products with alcohol, spices, astringents, or lime.
+Avoid using other medications on the areas you treat with ammonium lactate and urea unless your doctor tells you to.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.